 In fact, according to the Digital Marketing Institute, socially responsible companies are even more important for millenials and generation Z than ever.
 Some good examples Johnson & Johnson, Netflix and Spotify.

 And that was all from me, folks!
-I hope you enjoyed this article, and I hope to see you in the next one!
+I hope you enjoyed this article on the best competitive advantage examples, and I hope to see you in the next one!

 Want to see other Business and Marketing examples from the real world?
 You may also want to check the following articles:

 - 16 Unique Selling Proposition Examples in 2021

 - 73 Amazing Vision Statement Examples to Spark Your Creativity